 The small town of Huffman was quickly beginning to grow during this time.
 A huge catalyst for this growth was the emergence of Lake Houston.
 A quote from one newspaper clipping said, “Huffman has a new post office, numerous new homes, new Baptist and Methodist churches.”
 Our little church was one of the first establishments in Huffman.

 The first building for our church was consecrated on May 23, 1965, by which time the membership had grown from 25 to 70.
-We have grown a lot since 1965, and we’ve had 17 different pastors preside over our church throughout the years.
-Each one bringing God’s word in their own unique way.
-Each one touching our hearts, and helping that seed of faith to grow a little more, and most of all helping us to reach out to others as God’s hands and feet.
+We have grown a lot since 1965, and we’ve had 17 pastors preside over our church.
+Each one brings God’s word in their own unique way.
+Each one touches our hearts, helping that seed of faith to grow a little more and, most of all, helping us to reach out to others as God’s hands and feet.

 Effective January 1, 2023, Lake Houston Methodist church will disaffiliate from the United Methodist denomination and associate with the Global Methodist Church.